 As a result of our foreign operations, we are exposed to changes in the general economic conditions in the countries in which we conduct business.
+Substantially all of our accounts receivable due from these countries are due from or backed by sovereign or local governments, and the amount of non-sovereign accounts receivable is not material.
 We continue to monitor economic conditions, including volatility associated with international economies and the associated impacts on the financial markets and our business.
-The credit and economic conditions in Italy and Spain, among other members of the European Union, have deteriorated over the last several years.
-Substantially all of our accounts receivable due from these countries are due from or backed by sovereign or local governments, and the amount of non-sovereign accounts receivable is not material.
-We have provided detail on amounts outstanding in Italy and Spain in the "Financial Condition, Liquidity and Capital Resources" section in Item 2 above.
+The adverse credit and economic conditions in Italy and Spain, among other members of the European Union, have improved in recent periods and, although collection of our accounts receivables due from these countries may extend beyond our standard credit terms, we do not expect any such delays to have a material impact on our financial condition or results of operations.